code4recovery/online-meeting-list/README.md

-This is a meeting finder designed to list online recovery meetings across many timezones.
+This is a meeting finder designed to list online recovery meetings around the world.
 You can see it in production at the [Online Intergroup of AA](https://aa-intergroup.org/oiaa/meetings/) and elsewhere on the web.
-There is a demo version at [https://online-meeting-list.netlify.app](https://online-meeting-list.netlify.app).
+There is also a [demo version](https://online-meeting-list.netlify.app).

 ## Managing Data

 The data for the demo in managed in [this Google Sheet](https://docs.google.com/spreadsheets/d/1wER2LP3dT_6_LEQ8fSY1rv2bGzIZ2aaMBi_0Bt1aN3I/edit#gid=0).
 Some notes:

 - It's helpful to use the `Format > Clear Formatting` command, since styling doesn't carry over to the app.
-- It's a good practice to remove the meeting times and phone numbers from the Notes column, this prevents the inevitable scenario where it gets updated in one place but not another
+- It's a good practice to remove the meeting times and phone numbers from the Notes column, this prevents it getting updated in one place but not another.
-- The `Timezone` column is necessary because time zones don't stay in sync due to daylight savings.
-Best to store them in their local time and allow the app to translate them for the user on the fly.
+- The `Timezone` column is required because time zones don't stay in sync due to daylight savings.
+Here is a [full list of available options](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (use _TZ Database Name_).
-- Use soft returns (control-return on a Mac) to separate times in the `Times` column and indicate paragraph breaks in the Notes column
+- Use soft returns or commas to separate `Times`, `Formats`, and `Types`.
+Use soft returns to indicate paragraph breaks in the Notes column.
 - In cases where the format or types vary between times of the same meeting, that can either be mentioned in the `Notes` column, or separate entries could be created.
-For example, if the Friday night ocurrence of a weekly meeting is Women-only, then it's probably best to create a new row for just that Friday meeting.
+For example, if the Friday night ocurrence of a weekly meeting is Women-only, then it's probably best to create a new row for the Friday meeting.
 - Having a `Languages` column enables language support.
 When that column is present, the meeting finder will be translated into the user's browser language, and only show meetings in that language by default.
 The selected language can be changed via a dropdown in the filter area, like the timezone.
 If you don't want this behavior, but still want to note the meeting language, you can list the languages in the `Types` column (Online Intergroup of AA does it this way).

 ## Link Your Data